Carburetion > HS4 waxstat carburetor maintenance on Austin Mini

 Op 06

-Release the starter lever return spring.
+Release the choke lever return spring.
 Use a screwdriver to disengage it from its support.

 Op 07

-Remove the retaining clip of the starter/jet linkage rod.
+Remove the retaining clip of the choke/jet linkage rod.
 Use a flathead screwdriver.

 Op 08

-Unscrew the nut securing the flexible tube of the jet to the bowl.
+Unscrew the nut securing the jet hose to the float chamber.
 Use the 7/16'' spanner.

-Sometimes, the seal and the small washer remain stuck in the tapping of the bowl.
+Sometimes, the seal and the small washer remain stuck in the tapping of the float chamber.
 Do not forget to remove them.

-Sometimes, the seal and the small washer remain stuck in the tapping of the bowl.
+Sometimes, the seal and the small washer remain stuck in the tapping of the float chamber.
 Do not forget to remove them.

 Unscrew jet flexible tube nut